Conference Information

 “We know from Scripture that there will be a final generation.
 Will we be the final generation?”

-Steve R Smith, a Movement leader, has stated the pertinent question which compels our hearts as disciples of Jesus, when it comes to the fulfillment of the Great Commission, “We know from Scripture that there will be a final generation.
-Will we be the final generation?”
+Steve R Smith, a Movement leader, has stated the pertinent question which compels our hearts as disciples of Jesus, when it comes to the fulfillment of the Great Commission.

 This training is an opportunity to gain understanding of the biblical patterns of Jesus, which when implemented in dependence upon the Holy Spirit and God’s Word, are leading to these movements of reproducing house fellowships of disciple-makers.

-• Rhonda and James serve with Beyond.org (SEAsia Regional Leaders, DMM catalysts).
-She and her husband are engaged in Disciple Making Movements among 3 Muslim UPGs, as well as serve in coaching roles for movement efforts among various other UPG Clusters.
+Rhonda and James serve with Beyond.org (SEAsia Regional Leaders, DMM catalysts).
+They are engaged in Disciple Making Movements among three Muslim UPGs, as well as serve in coaching roles for movement efforts among various other UPG Clusters.

 Recommended video and reading prior to this training: